Belle (Disney character): In other media

 English actress Emma Watson portrays Belle in the 2017 live-action film.

 In 1994, Susan Egan originated the role of Belle on Broadway in the stage adaptation of the film.
-Egan's manager insisted that she audition despite the actress initially having reservations that staging a cartoon on Broadway "was a terrible idea".
+Egan's manager insisted that she audition despite the actress initially having reservations that adapting a cartoon for Broadway "was a terrible idea".
 She ultimately turned down callbacks for productions of My Fair Lady, Carousel, and Grease because she had always wanted to originate a Broadway role.
 Egan had never watched Beauty and the Beast prior to auditioning, and instead relied on her "creative instincts" to avoid imitating O'Hara.
-Her performance received critical praise and a Tony Award nomination for Best Actress in a Musical at the 48th Tony Awards.
-At least 20 actresses played Belle on Broadway, until the show closed in 2007 with Anneliese van der Pol in the role.
+Her performance was critically praised and received a Tony Award nomination for Best Actress in a Musical at the 48th Tony Awards.
+At least 20 actresses played Belle on Broadway until the show closed in 2007, with Anneliese van der Pol in the role.
 Sarah Litzsinger remains Broadway's longest-running Belle, while Christy Carlson Romano was the character's youngest performer, at age 19.
 Singer Toni Braxton was the only Black woman to play Belle on Broadway.
 The ballad "A Change in Me" was written specifically for Braxton when she joined the cast in 1998, and has been retained in the musical ever since.

-Lynsey McLeod played Belle on the television series Sing Me a Story with Belle (1995–97), in which the character owns a bookshop where she tells and sings stories to guests.
+Lynsey McLeod played Belle on the television series Sing Me a Story with Belle (1995–97), in which the character owns a bookshop where she tells and sings stories to patrons.
 Emma Watson played Belle in the 2017 live-action remake of the film.
 Watson suggested several changes to modernize the character's personality and costumes, including refusing to wear a corset and opting for riding boots to preserve her mobility.
 In this version of the film, Belle is also an inventor like her father, and uses her inventions to grant herself more time to read.
-Her mother is revealed to have died when Belle was a baby, resulting in Maurice being overprotective of her.
+Her mother is revealed to have died when Belle was an infant, resulting in Maurice being overprotective of her.
 Critics noted Watson's performance as a standout in the remake, although reactions to her singing were mixed.
-(Note: Attributed to multiple references:) Watson won the MTV Movie Award for Best Performance in a Movie and a Teen Choice Award for Choice Movie Actress – Sci-Fi/Fantasy among her numerous accolades for her performance in the film.
 (Note: Attributed to multiple references:) In 2022, H.E.R. portrayed Belle in a musical television special commemorating the 30th anniversary of the animated film, becoming the first Afro-Filipino to play the character onscreen.